-- barely sweetened whipped cream for serving
+Barely sweetened whipped cream, for serving

 Hazelnut tart crust

 plus 1 tablespoon all purpose flour

 each, salt and baking powder

-salted butter, at room temp.
+salted butter, at room temperature

-large egg yolk, at room temp.
+large egg yolk, at room temperature

 In a food processor, grind the hazelnuts and the flour together until you have a pretty fine powder.
 Transfer this to a small bowl and whisk in the baking powder and salt.

 Beat in the egg yolk until fully incorporated, a couple minutes.

-- Use a spatula to fold the dry ingredients into the wet.
+Use a spatula to fold the dry ingredients into the wet.
 Then, mix it with the mixer on slow speed for a couple of minutes, until completely combined.
 Stop and scrape down the edges now and then to make sure everything gets mixed in.
-Gather the dough into a ball and pat it into a thick disc, wrap it in plastic wrap and chill in the fridge for at least 2 hours or up to 24.
+Gather the dough into a ball and pat it into a thick disc, then wrap it in plastic wrap and chill in the fridge for at least 2 hours or up to 24.

-- On a lightly floured surface, roll out the crust and carefully transfer it to a 9-inch tart pan.
+On a lightly floured surface, roll out the crust and carefully transfer it to a 9-inch tart pan.
 Press it into the tart pan, using your fingers to press together and fix any cracks (my dough cracked quite a bit, but it was really malleable and easy to press back together, making it quite nice to work with).
 Freeze the tart shell for 30 minutes.

-- Preheat your oven to 350F.
-Line the frozen tart shell with parchment paper or aluminum foil and fill it with dry beans or pie weights.
+Preheat your oven to 350° F. Line the frozen tart shell with parchment paper or aluminum foil and fill it with dry beans or pie weights.
 Put it in the oven and bake for 30 minutes.
-Take it out of the oven, remove the weights and lining, then pop it back into the oven to bake for another 10-15 minutes, until golden brown.
+Take it out of the oven, remove the weights and lining, then pop it back into the oven to bake for another 10 to 15 minutes, until golden brown.